credentials/credentials.github.io/proposals/irma-without-apdus.md

 The `irma_api_server` is a web server listening at the following paths.

-*   `POST /api/v2/verification`: accepts requests from
-    service providers of the following form:
+*   `POST /api/v2/verification`: accepts requests from service providers in the form of a JSON web token, whose payload should be of the form
     ~~~ json
     {
         "data": "...",